Skip to main content

 Official Resources

-Book the Life in the UK test — GOV.UK Rebook your retake here.
-Same process as the original booking.
+Book the Life in the UK test — GOV.UK Rebook your retake here after the mandatory 7-day wait.

 Ready to put this into practice?